Admissions Frequently Asked Questions

 GRE (Graduate Record Examination) or GMAT (Graduate Management Admission Test) requirements vary for both international and domestic students by department.
 Check the department listing for requirements.

 TOEFL (Test of English as a Foreign Language) scores are required of all international students whose first language is not English, except those applicants who have graduated from an accredited university where English is the language of instruction.
-The university-wide minimum requirement is 80 for Internet and 550 for paper.
+The university-wide minimum requirement is 80 for Internet and 550 for paper, if applying for Spring or Summer 2018, and 90 for Internet and 550 for paper, if applying for Fall 2018.
 However, some departments require a higher score.
 TOEFL scores are not required of US permanent residents and US naturalized citizens.

 See the Graduate Catalog for specific department requirements.